derRiesenOtter/bachelor/docs/thesis/introduction.typ

 ==== Transformers

-The introduction of the transformer architecture has had a big impact, with it being the foundation of modern large language models like Open AIs ChatGPT (Generative Pretrained Transformer).
+The introduction of the transformer architecture has had a big impact that is not limited to scientific research.
+Large Language Models like Open AIs ChatGPT used this technology to revolutionize chat bots @ray_chatgpt_2023.
 It could be seen as an advanced version of @rnn::pl.
-It does enable parallel processing and has improved long-range dependence.
+It does enable parallel processing and has improved long-range dependence @vaswani_attention_2017.

-The original transformer consisted of an encoder and an decoder and was created for the purpose of machine translation.
-Today there are also transformer that only use one of theses two.
-ChatGPT for example only uses the decoder as it only needs to generate text, while BERT uses only the encoder as it only needs to process the input sequence.
-Here we will cover the original transcoder architecture briefly, even though this work will only use an encoder-only transformer.
+The original transformer consisted of an encoder and a decoder and was created for the purpose of machine translation @vaswani_attention_2017.
+Today there are also Transformers that only use one of theses two.
+ChatGPT for example only uses the decoder as it only needs to generate text, while BERT uses only the encoder as it only needs to process the input sequence @vaswani_attention_2017.
+Here we will cover the original transcoder architecture used for machine translation.

-First of all, the input needs to be converted into numerical values, as is required for all @ai models.
-Depending on the type of input, an appropriate embedding is applied.
-Each segment of the input becomes a token, and each token is mapped to a corresponding embedding vector.
+As for most @ai models the input needs to be converted into a numerical representation.
+Every token, which corresponds to a word or subword, is mapped to a dense vector using a learned embedding matrix.
 To help the model understand the position of each token in the sequence, positional encoding is added to the embeddings.
 This encoding uses sine and cosine functions at different frequencies to generate a unique pattern for each position.
-The result is added to the embedded input.
+The result is added to the embedded input. @vaswani_attention_2017

 Next comes the self-attention mechanism, which is applied to every token.
 For each token, three vectors are computed: a query, a